 Once a robot leaves the design stage, it moves on to fabrication.
 For speed and precision, we use one of our CNC machines - the plasma cutter, CNC mill, CNC router, CNC lathe or CNC brake press.
 In this picture, Channce uses the CNC router to cut plastic into specialized robot parts.
 Channce is a U.S. Army veteran, robot technician and mechanical and electrical engineering student.
 His experience operating tactical robots in Afghanistan lends our designers invaluable insight from the field.

 Our commitment to building customer relationships extends even into our marketing.
 We make it a point to regularly provide useful and engaging online content.
-Here, Sarah is updating our blog.
-She has a degree in English and more than ten years' writing experience.
+Thomas has extensive experience in web development, graphic design and social media engagement.

 We break our own metal with the Atek Bantam CNC Press Brake machine.
 John is making parts according to design specifications.
 Primarily a fabricator, John also handles buildouts and logistics, and assists with product photography and web site development.
 He is a robot technician with an Associates' in science and preengineering.